 You heard it here first.

 Bro Safari, the fairly easy-going, self-professed family man––he credits his 5-year-old son and supportive wife for his success––has rightfully earned a place as one of the most experienced and unapologetic DJs touring right now.
-He says his future on stage is hazy, sensing that he is on the cusp of a new chapter, which makes now a better time than ever to catch all of his heavy hits live.
+He says his future on stage is hazy, sensing that he is on the cusp of a new chapter, which makes it a better time than ever to catch all of his heavy hits live.
 Check out “Reality,” feat.
 Sarah Hudson, or show up at the Soundstage tonight for the enduring sounds of an EDM taste-maker.
 Bring your glow sticks.

 Listen to the full WJHU Radio interview with Bro Safari here.
 Knick talks tour, his favorite track he’s remixed (humble brag––it’s his own), finding that perfect high school throwback, and even gets blushy over his bff UFO!